-In Release 6.0 and later systems, the use of the Prompt-Based Overflow setting, which allows callers to request overflow coverage while waiting in a calling group queue, requires TTRs for primary and secondary delay announcement devices that present the option to callers.
+The use of the Prompt-Based Overflow setting, which allows callers to request overflow coverage while waiting in a Calling Group queue, requires TTRs for primary and secondary delay announcement devices that present the option to callers.

-Table 2-6 shows the TTRs required for primary delay announcement devices when using the Prompt-Based Overflow setting.
+Table 2-5 shows the TTRs required for primary delay announcement devices when using the Prompt-Based Overflow setting.

-Table 2-6.
+Table 2-5.
 TTRs Required for Primary Delay Announcement Devices